BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Introduction

-To validate the efficacy and versatility of BBOPlace-Bench, we conduct comprehensive experiments on various chip cases, systematically evaluating five representative BBO algorithms (SA, Vanilla-EA, ES, PSO, BO) across the three aforementioned problem formulations.
-Our experimental design targets two core optimization objectives: minimizing MP-HPWL for general BBO evaluation scenario and optimizing GP-HPWL to assess performance under expensive evaluation scenario.
-The analysis focuses on two critical dimensions: 1)~Analyzing the methodological trade-offs, including the scalability limits of permutation-based SP, the efficiency of MGO in low-dimensional spaces, and the advantages of HPO in tuning the hyperparameters of analytical placers, together with the strengths and weaknesses of each BBO algorithm (for example, EAs efficiently obtain well-performing solution quality while BO struggles in high-dimensional settings); 2)~Benchmarking against state-of-the-art analytical methods (e.g., DREAMPlace~\cite{lin2020dreamplace,dreamplace4}) and RL approaches (e.g., AlphaChip~\cite{nature-graph,alphachip}, MaskPlace~\cite{lai2022maskplace}, and EfficientPlace~\cite{fast-place}) to quantify BBO’s competitiveness in real-world chip placement tasks.
-These experiments confirm BBOPlace-Bench’s ability to robustly assess algorithmic performance across diverse industrial benchmarks and reveal BBO’s potential to outperform analytical and RL methods in both macro placement and global placement stages, laying a foundation for further advancements in BBO-driven chip design.
+To demonstrate the usage and versatility of BBOPlace-Bench, we conduct comprehensive experiments on various chip cases, systematically evaluating five representative BBO algorithms (SA, GA, CMA-ES, PSO, BO) across the three aforementioned problem formulations.
+Our experimental design targets two core evaluation goals: 1) minimizing MP-HPWL for general BBO evaluation scenarios and optimizing GP-HPWL to assess performance under expensive evaluation scenarios; 2) benchmarking against representative analytical methods (e.g., DREAMPlace~\cite{lin2020dreamplace,dreamplace4}) and RL approaches (e.g., AlphaChip~\cite{nature-graph,alphachip}, MaskPlace~\cite{lai2022maskplace}, and EfficientPlace~\cite{fast-place}) under a shared reporting protocol.
+These experiments are primarily illustrative case studies that demonstrate how BBOPlace-Bench can be used; they are not intended as an exhaustive ranking across all placement workflows.
+Under the reported metrics, budgets, and seeds, the results still reveal useful contrasts among formulations and methods and highlight where BBO can be competitive on proxy objectives, while also exposing limitations such as high-dimensional BO challenges.